 To help with this, be brave and ask for feedback.
 “Take the feedback seriously and graciously,” says Lahey.
 “Toss the feedback that’s not relevant, and then carry the useful feedback forward into your next attempt.”

-“Many corporations emphasize the value of hiring college grads who can do well with ambiguity, uncertainty, mistakes, and failures, especially now, when so much is changing so fast,” says Dr. Phillips of the Success-Failure Project.
+When you’re looking for a job, a bit of failure under your belt can be a good thing.
+“Many corporations emphasize the value of hiring grads who can do well with ambiguity, uncertainty, mistakes, and failures, especially now, when so much is changing so fast,” says Dr. Phillips of the Success-Failure Project.

 This is not an occasion for judgment.
 “It’s important to conceptualize failure as simply unwanted consequences,” says Dr. Jonathan Fader, a sports psychologist and author of Life as Sport: What Top Athletes Can Teach You About How to Win in Life (Da Capo Lifelong Books, 2016).